 1.1 Name.
-The name of this organization shall be the Section, American Society of Civil Engineers (ASCE) (hereinafter referred to as the __________Section).
+The name of this organization shall be the Virginia Section, American Society of Civil Engineers (ASCE) (hereinafter referred to as the Virginia Section).

 1.2 Objective.
-The objective of the Section shall be the advancement of the science and profession of engineering, in a manner consistent with the purpose of the American Society of Civil Engineers (hereinafter referred to as the “Society”).
+The objective of the Virginia Section shall be the advancement of the science and profession of engineering, in a manner consistent with the purpose of the American Society of Civil Engineers (hereinafter referred to as the “Society”).

 Article 2: Area and Membership

 2.1 Area.
-The area of the Section shall be (insert governmental boundaries such as counties or cities).
+The area of the Virginia Section shall be divided into seven (7) branches covering the areas listed below:

+Blue Ridge Branch (1967): Area - Counties of Albemarle, Augusta, Greene, Highland, Madison, Nelson, Page, Rockingham, Shenandoah, and the cities therein.

+Bull Run Branch (1969): Area - Counties of Frederick, Clark, Warren, Loudoun, Fauquier, Prince William, Stafford, Spotsylvania, Culpeper, Rappahannock, and the cities therein.

+Lynchburg Branch (1975): Area - Counties of Amherst, Appomattox, Bedford, Campbell, Charlotte, Halifax, Pittsylvania, and Rockbridge, and cities of Bedford, Buena Vista, Danville, Lynchburg, South Boston.

+Norfolk Branch (1955): Area - Counties of Accomack, Greensville, Isle of Wight, Nansemond, Northampton, Southampton, Surry, Sussex, and the Cities of Norfolk, Virginia Beach, Chesapeake, Portsmouth, and Suffolk.

+Penninsula Branch (1966): Area: Counties of Gloucester, James City, Lancaster, Mathews, Middlesex, Northumberland, York, Hampton, the City of Newport News, and the other cities within the Branch Area.

+Richmond Branch (1955): Area - Counties of Amelia, Brunswick, Buckingham, Charles City, Chesterfield, Cumberland, Dinwiddie, Fluvanna, Goochland, Hanover, Henrico, King William, King and Queen, Essex, King George, Caroline, Westmoreland, Louisa, Lunenberg, Mecklenburg, New Kent, Nottoway, Orange, Powhatan, Prince Edward, Prince George, the City of Richmond, and the other cities within the Branch Area.

+Roanoke Branch (1955): Area - Counties of Alleghany, Bland, Botetourt, Buchanan, Carroll, Craig, Dickenson, Floyd, Franklin, Giles, Grayson, Henry, Lee, Montgomery, Patrick, Pulaski, Roanoke, Russell, Scott, Smyth, Tazewell, Washington, Wise, Wythe, the Cities of Roanoke and Salem, and all other cities within the Branch Area.

 2.2 Assigned Members.
-All members of the Society, of all grades, whose addresses of record are within the boundaries of the _____ Section, as defined by the Society, shall be Assigned Members of the __Section.
+All members of the Society, of all grades, whose addresses of record are within the boundaries of the Virginia Section, as defined by the Society, shall be Assigned Members of the Virginia Section.

 2.3 Subscribing Members.
-All members of the Society, of all grades, who subscribe to the Constitution and Bylaws of the Section, who have paid the current dues of the Section or who are exempt by Article 4, shall be Subscribing Members of the Section.
+All members of the Society, of all grades, who subscribe to the Constitution and Bylaws of the Virginia Section, who have paid the current dues of the Section or who are exempt by Article 4, shall be Subscribing Members of the Section.

 2.3.1 Rights of Subscribing Members.
-Only Subscribing Members who meet the requirements of the Society’s governing documents shall be eligible to vote in ____Section elections, to hold ____Section office, to serve on ___Section committees, or to represent the ___Section officially.
+Only Subscribing Members who meet the requirements of the Society’s governing documents shall be eligible to vote in Virginia Section elections, to hold Virginia Section office, to serve on Virginia Section committees, or to represent the Virginia Section officially.

 2.3.2 Termination of Rights for Non-payment of Dues.
-Subscribing membership ceases for any member whose dues are more than months in arrears.
+Subscribing membership ceases for any member whose dues are more than 6 months in arrears.

 2.4 Institute-only Members.
-Institute-only Members of a Society Institute may be members of a ____Section or ___Branch Technical Group or local Institute Chapter.
+Institute-only Members of a Society Institute may be members of a Virginia Section Technical Group or local Institute Chapter.

 Article 3: Separation from Membership

 3.1 Separation from Membership.
-Upon termination of membership in the Society, a person shall cease to be a member of the _______ Section.
+Upon termination of membership in the Society, a person shall cease to be a member of the Virginia Section.

 Article 4: Dues

 4.1 Annual Dues.
-Annual dues shall be established by the ___Section Board of Directors and set forth in the Bylaws of the ______ Section.
+Annual dues shall be established by the Virginia Section Board of Directors and set forth in the Bylaws of the Virginia Section.

 4.2 Exemption from Dues.
-Society Life Members and Distinguished Members shall be exempt from payment of dues to the ______ Section.
+Society Life Members and Distinguished Members shall be exempt from payment of dues to the Virginia Section.

 *NOTE: Life and Distinguished Members are exempt from national Society dues.
 The Section can choose whether to exempt them from Section dues.